Social Icons

 Directed by Paul King

-Paddington 2 is a live-action/CGI animated comedy film and it is full of the same characters from the first movie [Paddington (2014)] and some new additions many of whom you will love to see, one of which was Hugh Grant and his character was very much enjoyable.
+Paddington 2 is a live-action/CGI animated comedy film, full of the same characters from the first movie (Paddington (2014)) and some new additions, many of whom you’ll love to see.
+One standout is Hugh Grant, whose character is thoroughly enjoyable.

-Here, Aunt Lucy is going to be a hundred (100) years old and Paddington wants to get her a present and he has his eyes set on a unique pop-up book of London in Mr. Gruber's antique shop.
-The reason he wants this is because Aunt Lucy has always wanted to visit London, so he wanted to take London to her.
-The price for the book is much expensive than Paddington could spare, and he had to get odd jobs to raise money for the book.
+In this installment, Aunt Lucy is about to turn one hundred years old, and Paddington wants to get her a special present.
+He sets his eyes on a unique pop-up book of London in Mr. Gruber’s antique shop.
+Paddington wants this book because Aunt Lucy has always dreamed of visiting London, so he hopes to bring London to her.
+The problem?
+The book is far more expensive than Paddington can afford, so he takes on odd jobs to raise the money.

-The Brown’s believed Paddington and took on the task of trying to locate the criminal, the only challenge the faced was he happens to be a master of disguises.
+The Browns believe Paddington and take on the task of trying to find the real criminal.
+The only challenge?
+The thief happens to be a master of disguise.

-The Paddington films are fun family movies set in a fictional world where an anthropomorphic bear migrates from the jungles of darkest Peru to the streets of London.
-The movie is based on the stories of the character Paddington, from a children's book of the same name created by Michael Bond.
+The Paddington films are fun family movies set in a fictional world where an anthropomorphic bear migrates from the jungles of “darkest Peru” to the streets of London.
+The movie is based on the stories of the character Paddington, from the children’s book series of the same name created by Michael Bond.

-I will advise you to take the whole family out to go see this movie and Mr. Curry played by our beloved twelfth Doctor, Peter Capaldi (of the Doctor Who series) is still available to hate on Paddington and drive the whole community together to go save and clear his name.
+I’d advise you to take the whole family to see this movie.
+And don’t worry—Mr. Curry, played by our beloved twelfth Doctor, Peter Capaldi (of the Doctor Who series), is still around to hate on Paddington and, in the process, bring the whole community together to save and clear his name.